 Organize shipping schedule, allowing us to satisfy demand of all customers, deliver shipments by the corresponding vehicle type, and meet the physical restrictions of distribution center (max stock and max throughput).

 As an oil supplier we are committed to supply a certain amount of goods by the end of the month, and we only need to optimally schedule shipments.
 We do not have data on demand per period (daily demand in our case), and since we know only total demand, we need to represent customers as sites.
-This can be done by using DCs.
+This can be done by using distribution centers.
 We will specify their demand as Min Stock and Max Stock for the last period (31st day).

 Since some products need to be delivered to one customer by more than one vehicle type, we need to define different facilities for every vehicle type.
 For example, Customer 2 should receive Product 2 by the PL 2 and the RTC vehicle types, so we define at least 2 facilities Customer 2 PL 2 and Customer 2 RTC in the same location.
 The same is done for every customer.